kledsonhugo/azure-ado-selfagent/README.md

 18. Go to your **Organization settings**, select **Agent pools** and select **Docker**.

-19. You should now see your container agent connected in the **Agents** menu.
+19. You should now see your Kubernetes pods connected in the **Agents** menu.

     ![ADO agent pool with connected agent](/images/ado-agent_pool-docker-connected_agent.png)